jeaniius/jeaniius/README.md

 - 👋 Hi, I’m Jean
-- 👀 I’m interested in Python and C#
+- 👀 I’m interested in Python, Bash and AI
-- 🌱 I’m currently learning C#, Python and Cloud Computing
+- 🌱 I’m currently learning Bash, Python and Cloud Computing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...